No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 If you have TWO fans, set one to pull air in and the other to push air out.
 This should also help with a cross breeze.

 If you have a stock fan that is NOT a Fantastic Fan or a MaxxAir fan, replacing it with one would do you a world of good.

 Typically the stock fans have a teeny-tiny fan that barely pulls air in or out.
 Very lame.

 RV Vent Fan Insulator

-If you are using your AC, close the cover and insert a foam insulator into your vent fan area to help keep the heat out.
+If you use your AC, close the cover and insert a foam insulator into your vent fan area to help keep the heat out.